rober12345/image-classifier-project-tutorial/README.md

 The first step when faced with a picture classification problem is to get as much information as possible through the pictures.
 Therefore, load and print the first nine pictures of dogs in a single figure.
 Repeat the same for cats.
 You can see that the pictures are in color and have different shapes and sizes.

-This variety of sizes and formats must be sorted out before entering the model.
+This variety of sizes and formats must be sorted out before training the model.
 Make sure they all have a fixed size of 200x200 pixels.

 As you can see, there are a lot of images.
 Make sure you stick to the following rules: